E‑commerce SEO

 E-commerce SEO (search engine optimization) is a free method of making your website more visible on search engine results pages (SERPs).

-E-commerce SEO is a free way of getting more traffic to your website by making it more visible on search engine result pages (SERPs).
+E-commerce SEO is a marketing technique used to get more traffic to your store by making it more visible on search engine result pages (SERPs).
 A well-ranked page will receive more traffic, so you want your page to rank as high as possible.

-For your web pages to rank higher in SERPs, you need to ensure your website is optimized for search engines — from the keywords you use, to the technical setup of your web store, and whether your web store is mobile friendly all have a huge impact on SEO optimization.
+For your web pages to rank higher in SERPs, you need to ensure your website is optimized for search engines.

 Optimize your content with search terms for which you would like to be found: including your URL, H1 header, content, meta description and meta title.